There Was A Massive Nazi Rally In NYC In 1939. This Oscar-Nominated Doc's Message: Never Again

 But it's not fiction.
 It's real-life archival footage from Marshall Curry's seven-minute documentary, A Night at the Garden, nominated for an Academy Award in the Documentary (Short Subject) category.
 You can watch it in its entirety right here:

-"It's a really frightening scene," Curry told the Frame, "and something that feels strangely contemporary," despite having taken place 80 years ago.
+"It's a really frightening scene," Curry told our newsroom's entertainment and culture show the Frame, "and something that feels strangely contemporary," despite having taken place 80 years ago.

 Curry considered himself well-informed about history, but he was embarrassed that he'd never heard about the rally before a friend told him.